 Coenzyme Q10 is found inside the body's cells.
-It is key to cells proper functioning.
-Coenzyme Q10, also called CoQ10, can reduce damage to cells caused by the environment and other factors.
+It is key to the functioning of the mitochondria, the powerhouse inside cells that produces the energy the cell needs.
+Coenzyme Q10, also called CoQ10, also has antioxidant properties and can reduce damage to cells caused by the environment and other factors.

 Sources of Coenzyme Q10

 Coenzyme Q10 is produced naturally by the body.
 It is also found in several food sources, including:

 - Soybean oil

 - Canola oil

 Coenzyme Q10 is also available as a dietary supplement and is available for purchase without a prescription.
 Because coenzyme Q10 is fat-soluble, it is best absorbed when taken with a meal.2